Steadily moving semi-infinite fracture in plane poroelasticity: Introduction

 Boundary integral methods provide an efficient and rigorous framework for analyzing fracture problems in elastic media \citep{crouch1983boundary, weertman1996dislocation, hills2013solution}, and have been extended to poroelasticity (see \cite{cheng1998singular, Chen16} for a review).
 In this approach, fractures are represented as continuous distributions of fundamental solutions corresponding to edge dislocations (opening and slip modes) and fluid sources embedded in an infinite domain.
 By superposing these solutions, the tractions and pore fluid pressure on the fracture surfaces are expressed through integral relations posed directly on the fracture geometry, thereby reducing the governing system of partial differential equations to boundary integral equations \citep{detournay1987poroelastic, vandamme1989two}.
 These formulations are particularly attractive because they exactly satisfy the governing equations in the surrounding medium.

-When fracture problems in poroelastic media are examined using such boundary integral formulations, a principal difficulty arises from the presence of space-time convolution integrals that relate displacement and flux discontinuities to the evolving pore pressure and stress fields \citep{detournay1987poroelastic, vandamme1989two}.
+When fracture problems in poroelastic media are examined using boundary integral formulations, a principal difficulty arises from the presence of space-time convolution integrals that relate displacement and flux discontinuities to the evolving pore pressure and stress fields \citep{detournay1987poroelastic, vandamme1989two}.
 These convolution integrals significantly increase computational cost and, in most cases, preclude closed-form analytical solutions.
+Spectral boundary integral formulations have also been used for fault problems in poroelastic solids with different types of hydraulic boundary conditions on the fault plane \citep{heimisson2022spectral,noda2022dynamic,heimisson2024analytical}.
+These studies provide formulations in the spatial Fourier wavenumber--time domain; however, for non-steady problems, temporal convolution remains necessary.
 A major simplification occurs when a steadily propagating semi-infinite fracture is considered.
 In a coordinate system moving with the fracture tip, the governing equations become time-independent and contain single spatial convolutions, with fracture characteristics depending solely on the distance from the tip \citep{Clea78, cheng1984boundary}.
 Consequently, the steadily propagating semi-infinite fracture has emerged as a canonical configuration, serving both as a fundamental problem in its own right and as a local representation of fracture fronts in more complex geometries \citep{PeDe08, peirce2015modeling, Deto16, dontsov2017multiscale, ZiLe20}.
 Moreover, it enables so-called ``equation of motion''-type approximate solutions for finite fracture problems with idealized geometries \citep{dontsov2016approximate, dontsov2017approximate, garagash2019cohesive, kanin2021radial, garagash2025propagation}.

 Fundamental solutions of plane strain poroelasticity have been developed in a series of classical works. \cite{RiCl76} derived solutions for point forces and edge dislocations in both slip and opening modes, based on the decomposition introduced by \cite{McGi60}.
 Fundamental solutions for an instantaneous fluid source were subsequently obtained by \cite{Clea76, Clea77}.
 These building blocks were employed by \cite{RiSi76} to analyze steadily propagating shear cracks under imposed loading, while \cite{Clea76a} investigated the formation of shear bands in softening poroelastic media.
 Using complex potential methods, \cite{ruina1978} studied a steadily moving tensile fracture subjected to uniform normal loading over a finite region adjacent to the fracture tip.
 This approach was later extended by \cite{AtCr91} to exponentially decreasing normal loading and generalized to non-steadily propagating fractures.